SingleCycleKing/2015-StayUp/freshman.md

 ```

 ###4.Database (20 Points)
 - Structured Query Language (SQL) is a coding language which is used to design dababase.
-It is usually used to access to database.
+It is usually used for database access.
 Thus we ask you to learn how to use it.
 For android developer, google has developed a helper which is called as SQLiteOpemHelper.
-Please try to have access to a database and insert a data into database whit helper.
+Please try to have access to a database and insert a data into database with the helper.
 Here are some keywords for you: ContentValues and SQLiteDatabase.<br>
 Tip:[SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html) [SQLiteOpenHelper](http://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html) [ContentValues](http://developer.android.com/reference/android/content/ContentValues.html)

 - SQLiteDatabase can also execute your own sql sentences.
 Please try to create a table named user with execSQL.
 And the first column of the table is named userid(int).
 The second of that is named username(character string).